 “Hey.”
 It was him, of course.

-Instead he shook his head, and smiled a tight-lipped smile, peering curiously into her eyes.
+Instead he shook his head, smiling a tight-lipped smile, peering curiously into her eyes.

 She’d been caught before, and she was always good at talking her way out of it.
 But for some reason, he wasn’t angry.
-It frightened her.
+She didn’t like that.
 Angry was easy.
 Expected.
 Plus her English wasn’t great at the time.

 She froze up.
 He still wasn’t mad, even though she couldn’t speak.
 He seemed... perplexed.
 He studied her expression for a moment: wide-eyed, full of confusion.
 She tried to slip some adorable innocence in there too... but got no reaction from that.